 Keep track of when your ball python sheds, and how long she goes between shedding.
 If you are concerned, take it to an experienced veterinarian.

 If you have followed the above advice, your ball python should shed with no difficulties.
 Increasing the humidity is generally all you need to do.
 The python’s old skin should come off in one continuous piece, complete with eye caps and tail tip.

 Sometimes, though, ball pythons have trouble shedding.
 If you notice stuck pieces of old skin clinging to your snake or stuck eye caps, the vivarium’s humidity was probably too low.

 To encourage the stuck shed to come away, run your snake a bath.
 Fill a plastic tub with about two inches of water at around 80 to 85 degrees Fahrenheit.
 Set your snake inside the tub and leave it there for 20 to 30 minutes to soak.

 After her bath, take a warm, damp washcloth and run it over your snake from head to tail.
 You should notice the stuck shed starting to come away.
 To remove the eye cap, use a damp cotton bud and gently wipe it over the eye.

 Don’t worry if you can’t get every little piece of shed off.
 It will naturally come off the next time your snake sheds.
-Just make sure to keep a check on the humidity next time, and provide a moist hide.
+Just make sure that your snake has the right level of humidity next time.